BjornKennethHolmstrom/CosmicSyncCore/docs/APP_IDEAS/GitSyncCore/README.md

 - True decentralization in practice

 ### A Demonstration
-- CosmicSyncCore's capabilities in action
+- CivicBase's capabilities in action
 - What's possible when we build without permission
 - The future of collaborative development